arjundhillon03/market-analysis/README.md

 - broader economic growth expectations

 XOM displayed stronger sensitivity to:
-- commodity price movements
+- price movements
 - oil market conditions
 - geopolitical developments
 - global energy demand

-This created distinct performance and volatility characteristics compared to technology equities.
+This resulted in performance and volatility patterns that differed from those in technology equity.

----

-### Correlation & Diversification Analysis

-Correlation analysis showed that AAPL and MSFT maintained relatively high correlations with SPY, reflecting the significant influence of large-cap technology companies on broader market performance.

-XOM demonstrated lower correlations with technology-focused equities, suggesting potential diversification benefits from combining assets across multiple sectors.

-Lower correlations between assets are particularly important in portfolio construction because they can help reduce overall portfolio volatility during periods of market stress.

 ---